 Increased security and better quality of life for care recipients through technology

-Better care provision and enhanced quality of life for old people and others in need of care in Grimstad municipality, thanks to a digital solution from Axis and Tellu.
+Better care provision and enhanced quality of life for the elderly and infirm in Grimstad municipality, thanks to a digital solution from Axis and Tellu.

-Grimstad municipality in southern Norway wanted old people and other municipality residents in need of healthcare and care to have the opportunity to stay at home as long as possible and not need to move to a nursing home or an old people's home.
+Instead of moving the elderly and infirm directly to a senior living or managed care facility, Grimstad municipality in southern Norway wanted to find a way to provide quality home health care and extend the independent living possibilities of its residents as long as possible.
 They should feel safe and get help when they needed it.
 Grimstad municipality also wanted to ensure that care would be provided to those most in need of it, in order to make optimal use of the "healing hands" of the human resources.

-The municipality wanted to increase the security and well-being of the care recipients at old people's homes.
-Grimstad municipality also wanted to improve the work environment for the staff and to streamline the workload, both for staff working to help care recipients at home and for staff working at nursing homes and old people's homes.
+The municipality wanted to increase the security and well-being of residents in senior living facilities.
+Grimstad municipality also wanted to improve the work environment for the staff and to streamline the workload, both for staff working to help care recipients at home and for staff working at senior living and managed care facilities.

 The municipality ordered the installation of a solution consisting of AXIS P3245-LV and M1065 network cameras, as well as the Digital supervision service from Tellu at the homes of the care recipients.
-The next step was to install the same solution in old people's homes and nursing homes.
+The next step was to install the same solution in senior living and managed care facilities.

 Digital supervision via cameras is carried out by healthcare personnel or by staff at a regional or national emergency call centre, often in combination.